24/7

 WHO MAY BE LIABLE FOR DAMAGES CAUSED BY DEFECTIVE PRODUCTS?

-Any entity involved in the chain of distribution for a defective product may be liable for injuries caused by the defect.
+Any entity involved in the chain of distribution for a defective product may be liable for injuries caused by the specific defect.

 Potentially liable parties include the manufacturer, distributor, and retailer.
 Strict product liability shifts the risk of loss from the consumer to those in the distribution chain who profit from the sale.
 A seller or retailer can be held liable for injuries caused by a defective product, even if they did not create the defect.
 In most states, however, a distributor or retailer held liable may seek indemnity from the party responsible for the defect.